The legal definition of CSE, published by HM Government on 16 February 2017 is:

 How are we tackling child sexual exploitation in Redbridge

-The first priority in the LSCB Business Plan 2016 – 2017 is to improve the protection and support of children who are sexually exploited, and to strengthen our work in identifying, disrupting and prosecuting Child Sexual Exploitation.
+The approach is to improve the protection and support of children who are sexually exploited, and to strengthen our work in identifying, disrupting and prosecuting Child Sexual Exploitation.
 The LSCB developed a Child Sexual Exploitation Prevention and Intervention Strategy which outlines the LSCB’s approach to tackling CSE in Redbridge.

 There is a co-ordinated multi-agency approach to tackling CSE across the Borough, based on our multi-agency CSE Prevention and Intervention Strategy (2nd Edition), 2018 and these include: